Sally Field: 2010–present: Broadway debut and streaming roles

 In 2017, Field reprised her role as Amanda Wingfield in The Glass Menagerie on Broadway at the Belasco Theatre.
 Performances began on February 7, 2017, in previews, and officially opened on March 9.
 The production closed on May 21, 2017, after 85 performance and 31 previews.
 Field had previously played the role in the Kennedy Center production in 2004.
 She was nominated for a Tony Award for Best Actress in a Play for her performance.
 Her memoir, In Pieces, was published by Grand Central Publishing in September 2018.

 Field returned to episodic television in 2018, starring in the Netflix miniseries Maniac.
 Subsequently, in 2020, Field starred in the AMC series Dispatches from Elsewhere.

 In 2023, Field co-starred in the comedy movie 80 for Brady, which starred NFL quarterback Tom Brady along with fellow actresses Jane Fonda, Lily Tomlin and Rita Moreno.
 Also in 2023, Field was named the 58th recipient of the Screen Actors Guild Life Achievement Award, which she was presented at the 29th Screen Actors Guild Awards.
+In May 2026, she starred in the Netflix film Remarkably Bright Creatures, opposite Lewis Pullman, for which later that year at age 79 she became the oldest person to win a Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.

 Personal life

+Marriages and family

 Field was married to Steven Craig from 1968 to 1975, though they separated in 1973.
 The couple had two sons: Peter Craig, a novelist and screenwriter (b.
 1969); and Eli Craig, an actor and director (b.
 1972).

 From 1976 to 1980, Field had a relationship with Burt Reynolds, during which time they co-starred in four films: Smokey and the Bandit, Smokey and the Bandit II, The End, and Hooper.
 Following their 1980 breakup, Field and Reynolds continued to date on and off before splitting permanently in 1982.

 Field married her second husband, Alan Greisman, in 1984.
 Together, they had one son, Sam (b.
 1987).
 Field and Greisman divorced in 1994.

 On October 29, 1988, at Aspen/Pitkin County Airport in Colorado, Field and three members of her family were in a private plane owned by media mogul Merv Griffin when it lost power and rejected takeoff, slamming into a parked aircraft.
 They all survived with minor injuries.